coskudeniz/Advertisement_Tagging/README.md

 # Advertisement_Tagging
-Predicting tags for job advertisements
+Predicting tags for job advertisements.

 ## AIM
 Badly tagged job advertisements can fail to attract relevant jobseekers.
 This can result in a low number of applicants and the vacancies not being filled.
 The aim of this project is to predict three different tags for different ads.